 As the popularity and frequency of traditional in-person interviews decreases and phone interviews rise, many businesses are finding themselves wanting an easier and more streamlined system that they can use to make sure that all candidates are properly informed about how their new hiring processes.
 Informed candidates make the process less of a hassle for both the candidates themselves and also the hiring team in general.
 This is why it is important for the hiring team to have a designated and well-designed phone interview invitation template.
 This template will help ensure that all candidates are getting the proper information and all candidates are coming in with the same level playing field.

 This type of invitation or pre-screening email template will make sure that your candidates understand how to take their phone interview and make sure that they are aware of any important details about your company’s interview in particular.
 For example, a time range that the interview should take so that they can ensure that they have enough time to complete the interview.
 Then, with a platform like Qualifi, you can easily send out this virtual interview invitation email sample to every candidate as soon as they apply.
-And because Qualifi helps you to create automated phone interviews with pre-recorded screening questions, candidates can take the self-guided phone interview at any time.
+And because Qualifi helps you to create automated phone interviews with pre-recorded screening questions, candidates can take the virtual phone interview at any time.

 A second interview is a promising sign for both the employer and the candidate because it means that the candidate shows the potential of being a good fit for the job and the company.
 But, second interviews bring up their own unique challenges — just like anything else.
 From creating the final interview invitation email to figuring out how to respond to final interview invitation messages, there are a lot of nuances to keep track of for this final interview.
 One way to approach this second interview process is to start by sending an interview invitation email reply that congratulates the candidate for making it through the first interview and includes another interview invitation email to candidate that is for the second interview rather than the first.
 This can be an automated reply email that could be sent once a candidate’s first interview has shown promise to the hiring team listening to the pre-recorded interview questions or it could be manually sent as well.